 1. Diverging (CE/RO)

-Kolb called this learning style ‘diverging’ because these learners perform better in situations that require idea-generation and explain multiple ideas and concepts in mind.
+Kolb called this learning style ‘diverging’ because these learners perform better in situations that require idea-generation and exploration.
 In fact, according to Kolb, learners with a diverging learning style are able to look at things from different perspectives.

-Individuals with diverging learning styles tend to have broad cultural interests and like to gather information.
-They love to gather information and use their imagination to solve problems.
-These learners tend to excel in humanities, social sciences and liberal arts.
+Individuals with diverging learning styles tend to have broad cultural interests and like to gather information to solve problems.

 So, in a nutshell, they prefer to watch or feel rather than do.
 Based on this, their learning preferences are concrete experience (CE) and reflective observation (RO).